ChrisM09/FrausDNS/README.md

 Tab displayed that shows all DNS requests that are made by the local machine.
 Includes a console output window to show messages from the application.
 Allows the user to change the reply IP, number of NXDomain responses, and the affected interface.

-Changing the value inside the *Dns Reply IP* textbox will change the IP address response that the application will return to any DNS request.
-This must be in the form of *xxx.xxx.xxx.xxx*.
-The application will attempt to default this to the local machine itself using the IP address on the first network interface that is detected.
+*DNS Reply IP*: IP address that will be returned to any DNS request.
+Defaults to current DNS.

-Changing the value inside the *NXDOMAIN's* textbox will change the number of NXDOMAIN (response code 3) responses that will be sent per domain.
-Intention for this is to allow malware to cycle through its different domains if it has them.
-Input has to be an integer.
+*# of NXDOMAINs*: Number of NXDOMAIN responses sent per domain.

-Changing the value inside the *Selected Interface* dropdown will change the affected network interface on the machine that will have it's DNS Server Search Order set to the loopback address.
+*Selected Interface*: Network interface that will have its DNS Server Search Order affected.

 After modifying the options to the user's preferences, then press the *Start Server* button.